Waratah Software logo

 Hakea constablei

-Identified by its 10cm long terete leaves and 4cm+
+Hakea constablei is identified by its 10cm long terete leaves, white flowers and 4cm+ diameter fruit.

 Hakea pachyphylla